HomeGamingSubway Surfers

 Is Subway Surfers free on iPad?

 Yes.
-It is a free download from the App Store with no upfront cost.
-It earns money through ads and optional in app purchases for coins, keys, and boards, but you can play the entire game without spending anything.
+The standard version is a free download from the App Store with no upfront cost.
+It earns money through ads and optional in app purchases for coins, keys, and boards, but you can play the whole game without spending anything.
+If you want it without ads, the paid Subway Surfers+ on Apple Arcade is a separate option.

 Does Subway Surfers look better on a large iPad?

-The game runs in a slightly letterboxed frame rather than filling every pixel, so it does not have a dedicated iPad layout.
-That said, the bigger screen makes collectibles easier to grab, and on a 120Hz iPad the motion feels noticeably smoother than on a standard phone.
+The game runs in a slightly letterboxed frame rather than filling every pixel, so it has no dedicated iPad layout.
+That said, the bigger screen makes collectibles easier to grab, and on a 120Hz ProMotion iPad the motion feels smoother than on a standard phone.

 How do I move my Subway Surfers progress between my iPad and iPhone?

-Sign into the same Game Center account, or link a Facebook account, on every device.
-Your coins, keys, and World Tour progress then sync automatically, so you can switch between iPad, iPhone, and Mac without starting over.
+Sign into the same Game Center account, or link the same Facebook account, on both devices.
+Your coins, keys, and World Tour progress then sync through the online save.
+The standard game is iPhone and iPad only, so there is no Mac save to sync; plan your continuity around your iOS and iPadOS devices.

 What is the Word Hunt in Subway Surfers?

-It is a recurring daily challenge where you collect floating letters during a run to spell a target word.
-Completing it gives you a free reward without spending coins, and the letters are much easier to spot on the larger iPad screen.
+It is the recurring daily challenge, renamed from the old Daily Challenge.
+You collect the green letters scattered along the track during a run to spell the day's word.
+Completing it gives a free reward that grows with your streak, from a Mystery Box on the early days to a Super Mystery Box from day five, and the letters are easier to spot on the larger iPad screen.